M-amir097/ipc/English.README.md

 ## Client API

-* Client applied libipc.so can use the following APIs:
+* The client applied libipc.so can use the following APIs:
   * ipcClientStart(IPC_USAGE_TYPE_E usageType);
     * Starting the IPC Client for the specified usageType.
-    * Connecting with IPC Server for same usageType.
+    * Connecting with IPC Server for the same usageType.
   * ipcReadDataPool(IPC_USAGE_TYPE_E usageType, void* pData, signed int* pSize);
     * Reading all data in the Data Pool for the specified usageType.
-    * The address where storing the read data is specified in pData, and the size of storeing data is specified in pSize.
+    * The address where storing the read data is specified in pData.
+Moreover, the size of storing data is specified in pSize.
-    * The contents of the Data Pool output to pData, and the real read size output to pSize.
+    * The contents of the Data Pool output to pData, and the actual read size output to pSize.
   * ipcRegisterCallback(IPC_USAGE_TYPE_E usageType, IPC_CHANGE_NOTIFY_CB changeNotifyCb);
-    * When receiving data from the IPC Server, register the callback function for the specified usageType which receiving notification of What data changed to what.
+    * When receiving data from the IPC Server, register the callback function for the specified usageType, which receiving notification of which data changed to what.
   * ipcClientStop(IPC_USAGE_TYPE_E usageType);
     * Terminate the IPC Client for the specified usageType.